-The Company has no compensation plans under which equity securities are authorized for issuance as at the fiscal years ended December 2016 and 2015, with the exception of the Company's Stock Option Plan.
+The Company has no compensation plans under which equity securities are authorized for issuance as at the fiscal year ended December 31, 2018, with the exception of the Company's Stock Option Plan.
 The significant terms of the Company's stock option plan are set out below under the heading "Particulars of Matters to be Acted Upon - Approval of Stock Option Plan".